 Numeric Pain Rating Scale (NPRS)

-Changes from baseline were assessed using NPRS scale.
+Changes from baseline will be assessed using NPRS scale.
 It is a one-dimensional measure of pain severity in adults including those suffering from chronic pain.
 Scale has ratings of 0 to 10, with higher points indicating higher levels of pain severity. it is a valid tool for assessing pain in knee OA patients.

 Time frame: 4th week